About Us

 his master’s in Public Administration and Policy at American University and also helped create his family eggnog business that is popular during the holidays.

 Eduardo started as the secretary and, shortly after became the political director with the RNHA-NC during the 2022 cycle when the organization was formed.
 He helped to make sure the state chapter stayed engaged with constituents, candidates and elected officials on what was important to the Latin community and how best to grow the state chapter.
 As chairman Eduardo will be focused in county chapter growth, membership growth, and fundraising to build the RNHA-NC’s financial independence.
 With these goals of county chapter, membership growth, and building strong financial structures, this will ensure the RNHA-NC is a solid-state organization not just for the next year but for the next decade.
+Eduardo also currently serves as National Committee for the RNHA National.

 CECILIA NAVAS